rock-solid/pwa-theme-woocommerce/README.md

 * None of the files in `public` folder get post-processed or minified.
 * Missing files will not be called at compilation time, and will cause 404 errors for your users.
-* Result filenames won’t include content hashes so you’ll need to add query arguments or rename them every time they change.
+* Result filenames won't include content hashes so you'll need to add query arguments or rename them every time they change.

 ### When to Use the `public` Folder